Angelina Collins, Indiana’s first cookbook writer

 Wason settled near her daughter and grandchildren in Seattle in 1985, where she died on Feb.
 3, 2001.

-For more information on Wason, please visit the following resources: Betty Wason, Indiana Journalism Hall of Fame, Wikipedia and “Gender Discrimination in the 1940s: Why a Correspondent Turned from War to Cookbooks.”
-Additionally, the Indiana State Library currently has a display of Wason’s works on the second floor.
+For more information on Wason, please visit the following resource: “Gender Discrimination in the 1940s: Why a Correspondent Turned from War to Cookbooks.”

 This post was written by Chris Marshall, digital collections coordinator for the Indiana Division at the Indiana State Library.